richardmleggett/al2tex/docs/usage/usage.rst

 .. image:: images/chimera_example.png

 Additionally, when the ``-printChimeras`` option is specified as well, a text file named ``chimeras.txt`` is written to the output directory.
-This is a tab-seperated values file with the following fields.
+This is a tab-seperated values file, where each line describes a potential chimera.
+Each line has the following fields.

 +----------+---------+--------------------------------------------------+
 | Column   | Type    | Description                                      |